useEventListener( )

 Explanation

-hook enables you to efficiently manage event listeners within React components, preventing memory leaks and unnecessary re-renders.
+The useEventListener hook enables you to efficiently manage event listeners within React components, preventing memory leaks and unnecessary re-renders.
 It abstracts away the complexity of adding and removing event listeners to a target element, ensuring clean and concise code.
 By utilizing this hook, you can register event handlers for various types of events, such as mouse events, keyboard events, or custom events, on a specified element.
 This hook is particularly useful in scenarios where you need to handle user interactions, respond to browser events, or integrate third-party libraries requiring event handling.

-hook, you simply invoke it inside your component with the appropriate parameters: the event name, the event handler function, and optionally the target element.
+To use the useEventListener hook, you simply invoke it inside your component with the appropriate parameters: the event name, the event handler function, and optionally the target element.

-hook simplifies event handling in React applications, streamlines the debugging process, promotes better code organization, and enhances code maintainability.
+The useEventListener hook simplifies event handling in React applications, streamlines the debugging process, promotes better code organization, and enhances code maintainability.

 Usage Cases